heolfief/Course-en-Cours/README.md

 ## Copyright and license
 heolfief/Course-en-Cours is licensed under the GNU General Public License v3.0.

-See the <a href="https://github.com/heolfief/Course-en-Cours/blob/master/LICENSE">LICENSE file</a> for more informations.
+See the <a target="_blank" href="https://github.com/heolfief/Course-en-Cours/blob/master/LICENSE">LICENSE file</a> for more informations.